-- extending and applying the grammatical knowledge in English Appendix 2 to the key stage 1 and 2 programmes of study to analyse more challenging texts
+- extending and applying the grammatical knowledge to analyse more challenging texts

 - studying the effectiveness and impact of the grammatical features of the text they read

-- drawing on new vocabulary and grammatical constructions from their reading and listening, and using these consciously in their writing and speech to achieve particular effects (higher level skill)
+- drawing on new vocabulary and grammatical constructions from their reading and listening, and using these consciously in their writing and speech to achieve particular effects (Higher study)

 - knowing and understanding the differences between spoken and written language, including differences associated with formal and informal registers, and between Standard English and other varieties of English.

 - using Standard English confidently in their own writing and speech